Proto-Renaissance Artists

 PAINTING COLOURS

-For details of colour painting
+For details of pigments used by

-see: Renaissance Colour Palette.
+Renaissance Colour Palette.

 EVOLUTION OF VISUAL ART